Project / Conservation

 SHT SHH 0001

-The villa was re-serviced, this required delicate work details to protect its fabric.
-We worked closely with the architects to ensure the structure and detailing of the building was sympathetically repaired.
+Re-servicing the villa required delicate work details to protect its fabric.
+We worked closely with the architects to ensure the structure and detailing of the building were sympathetically repaired.

 The icing on the cake